Organizational Privacy Practices

-PAM‑Cards are only part of the solution.
-When combined with strong intake habits, they can shift how teams interact with clients from the start.
+PAM-Cards are only part of the solution.
+When combined with strong intake habits, they can help shift how teams interact with clients, patients, and visitors from the start.

-These best practices are simple, scalable, and designed to help any organization improve privacy while maintaining workflow.
+These best practices are simple, scalable, and designed to help organizations improve privacy while maintaining workflow.

 Respecting privacy shows professionalism.
 Organizations that protect information demonstrate consent, control, and care.
-This guide provides steps for implementing respectful practices and for accepting PAM-Cards to reinforce a culture of privacy.
+This guide outlines practical steps for more respectful intake and communication practices, including how to accept PAM-Cards as part of a privacy-supportive environment.

 Quick Start

-- Display clearly: Post a privacy pledge at reception or waiting areas.
+- Display clearly: post a short privacy pledge at reception or in waiting areas.

-- Set tone: Model respectful, low-voice, or written confirmations.
+- Set the tone: model low-volume, respectful, or written confirmations where appropriate.

-- Close the loop: Thank individuals for raising privacy preferences.
+- Close the loop: thank individuals for signaling privacy preferences and respond without friction.

-PAM Cards: pre-packaged sets of 2, 7, or 15 for staff giveaways or campaigns.
+PAM-Cards are available in pre-packaged sets of 2, 7, or 15 and can be used for staff education, client awareness, or pilot programs.

 Distribution ideas

-- Provide PAM cards to new clients at intake.
+- Provide PAM-Cards to new clients or patients during intake.

-- Make cards available at front desk counters or kiosks.
+- Make cards available at front desk counters, kiosks, or welcome stations.

-- Give staff their own cards to reinforce consistent messaging.
+- Give staff their own cards to reinforce consistent internal messaging around discretion.

 Front Desk & Reception